ZihangChen/ADA24WGroup2/README.txt

 The .ipynb files should be in the root directory of the dataset meaning

+Use requirements file to download all package: pip install -r requirements.txt

 - DevGPT
 	|- snapshot_...
 	|- // everything in the DevGPT github repo